ERP implementation plan (ERP implementation process guide)

 • Plan your ERP implementation thoroughly: don't underestimate how long it will take to get your system live and functional in your business.
 Taking an extra month planning and ensuring your data is cleansed and prepared for migration, as well as ensuring your team is ready for the new processes and systems will save you in the long run versus implementing before you are ready.

 • Ensure your team is supported and receives adequate training: a study found that 95% of companies who failed during their implementation only spent 10% of their total budget on ERP training and support - don't be one of these companies.
-Avoiding proper training for your team will only reduce your company's buy-in to your (very expensive) project and reduce the actual benefits you'll receive from the system.
-End-users need to be able to work the system well, and feel confident in operating during their day-to-day activities - support and training isn't an area you can save budget!

 We've now come to the end of our ERP implementation plan.
 A final word before signing off: all companies are different.
 You'll need to customize this template to the needs, schedules, and idiosyncracies of your own organization for maximum success.